This event has now ended. You can watch a recording here.

 The film programmer, curator, critic and filmmaker in a livestreamed conversation with Simon Ward.
-Tickets to this event are free but booking is essential.
-Register for your free ticket now.

 Join us for a rare chance to reflect on Tony Rayns’ prestigious career at the cutting edge of independent cinema.
 One of the most influential and prolific critical voices of his generation, the conversation will be must-watch viewing for programmers, critics and filmmakers as well as audiences who share Rayns’ infectious and enlightening passion for cinema.